 How to choose the right hairstyle for your face shape?
 Males tend to struggle with this question, and rightly so.
 After all, in the same way that a great suit tailors to the contours of your body, a superb haircut should tailor to the natural contours of your face.
+Believe it or not, there are factors for how to determine face shape among men, and then how to choose a haircut accordingly.
 Read on for a breakdown of face shapes and men’s hairstyles.
 We delve first into how to determine your individual face shape and then detail what kind of men’s haircuts that face shape works best with.

 How to Determine Your Face Shape

 First things first: you need to determine your actual face shape.
 The quickest way to do this is to stand in front of a mirror, pull back your hair and trace the outline of your face on the mirror using a bar of soap.
 The shape you see outlined is the general shape of your face.
-Of course, if you’d rather take a more rigorous approach, by all means grab a tape measure and get to work measuring the following areas:
+You’ll be able to identify if you have a pointy chin, pronounced jawline, or any of the other characteristics that make your face unique.
+Of course, if you’d rather take a more rigorous approach, by all means, grab a tape measure and get to work measuring the following areas:

 - Forehead: Measure the distance between the top of one eyebrow to the top of the other eyebrow.